- The ETCDC was asked to assist the Arrowmont School of Arts and Crafts in Gatlinburg, TN in developing a master plan for the campus

-A Master Plan for a Mountainside Art School In February 2016 Bill May, Executive Director of the Arrowmont School of Arts & Crafts, in Gatlinburg, requested assistance to develop a master plan for the Arrowmont campus.
-The request included: assessing current conditions of buildings and site, analyzing traffic flow (both vehicular and pedestrian), looking at the connections to Gatlinburg and … Read MoreRead more
+A Master Plan for a Mountainside Art School In February 2016 Bill May, Executive Director of the Arrowmont School of Arts & Crafts in Gatlinburg, requested assistance to develop a master plan for the Arrowmont campus.
+The request included: assessing current conditions of the buildings and site, analyzing traffic flow (both vehicular and pedestrian), looking at the connections to Gatlinburg … Read MoreRead more

 A Master Plan for a Mountainside Art School

-In February 2016 Bill May, Executive Director of the Arrowmont School of Arts & Crafts, in Gatlinburg, requested assistance to develop a master plan for the Arrowmont campus.
-The request included: assessing current conditions of buildings and site, analyzing traffic flow (both vehicular and pedestrian), looking at the connections to Gatlinburg and the Parkway, and helping to propose future developments.
+In February 2016 Bill May, Executive Director of the Arrowmont School of Arts & Crafts in Gatlinburg, requested assistance to develop a master plan for the Arrowmont campus.
+The request included: assessing current conditions of the buildings and site, analyzing traffic flow (both vehicular and pedestrian), looking at the connections to Gatlinburg and the Parkway and helping to propose future developments.

 Following that meeting, the design team considered the next steps to most successfully fulfill the project goals.
-The team decided to develop a survey that would be an effective tool to get the most input from stakeholders, users, and staff.
-The ETCDC developed the questions, which were reviewed and forwarded to a contact list that was developed by Arrowmont staff.
+The team decided to develop a survey that would be an effective tool to get the most input from stakeholders, users and staff.
+The ETCDC developed the questions, which were reviewed and forwarded to a contact list that was created by Arrowmont staff.
 Over 80 responses were received.